atipnis18/CLPS-Project-1/README.md

 <img width="542" alt="Screen Shot 2022-03-24 at 7 14 26 PM" src="https://user-images.githubusercontent.com/101379301/160025032-db7f186d-6963-45a3-9d28-3d507d8d9dee.png">

-This plot shows the relationship between the indentities of a black male, black female, white male, and white female and how predictive these identities are on whether a citation was given or not.
-The graph shows that out of these identities black male is the most predictive, then a black female, then a white male, and the least is a white female (code can be found under file Haleyplotting.m).
+This plot shows the relationship between the indentities of a hispanic male, hispanic female, white male, and white female and how predictive these identities are on whether a citation was given or not.
+The graph shows that out of these identities hispanic males were the most predictive followed by hispanic females, white males, then white females. (code can be found under file hispanicwhitemalefemale.m)
 <img width="537" alt="Screen Shot 2022-03-24 at 6 42 43 PM" src="https://user-images.githubusercontent.com/101379301/160024774-6fcd9d34-27e7-4fa6-9239-c77890dd4859.png">